Wood burning a Bengal Tiger

 Backgrounds are not my strong point.
 I always struggle with them and seldom like how they turn out.

 With this artwork, I started out trying to mimic the reference photo.
-It was quickly looking too busy, and I was afraid that it would take attention away from the face.

 In this photo I’ve lightened up the background by using an ink pen eraser (also called a sand eraser) to remove some of the color.

-Then I added subtle crack lines here and there.
+Afterwards, I added subtle crack lines here and there.
 This looks better to me.

 If you don’t want to spend a lot of time on the background, then dark the background adjacent mane.
 You can let the color quickly fade away.